f1-project2/GrabAStock/README.md

 ![LSTM Model - Sample Result](lstm_model.PNG)

 Model was poor and clearly overfitted, this model suffers from multiple biases, one is that there is lack of emperical data.
 The model did too excellent of a job on the testing population which makes this model vulnerable to data outside of the population's sample size.
 This is ofcourse a mix of the aformentioned as well as a lack of domain knowledge in the industry as there are certainly better metrics that are simpler that the this but are rudementary in their analysis of a stock's value.
+Using a 2 stage least squared model would have been a better statistcial model for this type of historical data for the ticker_stock used in the .ipynb!

 ## Sentimental Analysis